lachlankitchen/EduApp/README.md

    flutter pub get
    ```
 5. Install Visual Studio C++ build tools:

-   Download + run the Visual Studio installer
+   * Download + run the Visual Studio installer
-   Switch to the tab marked "Available"
+   * Switch to the tab marked "Available"
-   Make sure the box for C++ development tools is ticked
+   * Make sure the box for C++ development tools is ticked
-   Click "Modify" to install
+   * Click "Modify" to install

 6. Install Microsoft C/C++ Extension Pack

-   In Visual Studio Code, go to the extension marketplace
+   * In Visual Studio Code, go to the extension marketplace
-   Search for C/C++ Extension Pack.
-The author of the correct one is Microsoft.
+   * Search for C/C++ Extension Pack (author:  Microsoft)
-   Install this pack.
+   * Install this pack.

+Your done!
 ## Running the App

 To run the app on your device or emulator, follow these steps: